fhiso/sources-and-citations/creators-name.md

 ## Escaping characters

-[*Editorial note &mdash;* There is not yet clear consensus for this particular escape syntax.]
+{.ednote} There is not yet clear consensus for this particular escape syntax.

 A `Name` (used to represent any of the four name variants) is a sequence of *characters* or *escaped characters* which does not begin or end with